 It’s no secret life after baby can be challenging at the best of times.
 Many new moms re-evaluate their professional lives, asking themselves: “Do I go back to work?
 Make a career change?
 And just exactly how do I fit motherhood, career and ‘me time’ into my life?”

 “Having a child changes you drastically, and you wouldn’t change it for the world, but women often lose pieces of themselves after a baby and feel overwhelmed, not knowing, in career terms, what are their transferable skills,” says Beth Yarzab, career and fitness coach and founder of CareerFit Mom.
-And though she sees motherhood as a great time to reinvent oneself in terms of self-improvement and self-fulfilment, she also says, “it can be really difficult to dig down deep on your own and say ‘what can I do to make a decent living and have a fulfilled life, without compromising other things very important to me, like my family?’”
+And though she sees motherhood as a great time to reinvent oneself in terms of self-improvement and self-fulfilment, she also says, “it can be really difficult to dig down deep on your own and say ‘what can I do to make a decent Healthy Living and have a fulfilled life, without compromising other things very important to me, like my family?’”

 Enter Yarzab’s career coaching.
 With seven years of corporate HR and executive recruiting experience, she’s a neutral third party who knows what hiring managers and recruiters are after.
 Yarzab points moms (and a few dads!) toward opportunities they’re missing, teaching them how to recreate their careers and market themselves to future employers in compelling ways.
 And she encourages her clients to understand “it is possible to make changes that will create fulfillment in their lives and balance with the needs of their family.”